sfaber34/bg-client-alerts/README.md

 5. Update your node with the new identifier

 **Note:** Your old registration is automatically removed when you confirm the new one.

+### Opting Out of the Service

+If you want to stop receiving alerts and delete your data:

+1. Send `/stop` to the bot
+2. Bot shows your current identifier and explains the action
+3. Type `y` or `yes` to confirm deletion (anything else cancels)
+4. Bot permanently deletes your registration from Firebase
+5. You can re-register anytime with `/start`

+**Note:** This action is permanent and cannot be undone.

 ## 🔌 API Endpoints